 Atlanta’s airport is the busiest in the U.S. and for that reason remains open 24/7.
 There is free Wi-Fi throughout the airport, though the connection slows during peak hours.
 There are over 10 lounges to rest in.
 Some are exclusively for airline club members, but some allow you to pay for entrance, including The Club at ATL, which offers showering facilities ($35 at the door, $22 if you book online).
 There are hotels in and around the airport but if you prefer to take a nap at the airport, there are also many areas that feature lounge chairs and couches.
 Note that the airport can be quite chilly as the AC is typically on full-blast all the time.

-LAX, America’s second busiest airport, allows passengers to remain in the airport overnight but all of the restaurants and shops close down.
+LAX, which is the airport abbreviation for Los Angeles International Airport, is America’s second busiest airport, allows passengers to remain in the airport overnight but all of the restaurants and shops close down.
 The airport offers complimentary Wi-Fi so long as you are willing to watch an advertisement every half hour or so.
 There are numerous charging stations and art exhibits throughout the airport.
 Notably, LAX has a program called PUPs (Pets Unstressing Passengers) that has trained therapy dogs volunteering to create a more peaceful airport environment.
 The chairs are comfortable but most have armrests.
 There are some carpeted areas where you can lie down but be warned that intercom announcements occur every 20 minutes or so all through the night.

 O’Hare has many 24-hour food and drink shops throughout the airport.
 There are several lounges and hotels that offer cheap places to stay during a layover.
 There is also an emergency cot and blanket station in Terminal 3.
 O’Hare only offers free Wi-Fi for 30 minutes but, to compensate for that, they have a number of interesting facilities where you can pass the time including a children’s museum and play area, a chapel, a barbershop, a health club and spa, a yoga room, and shower facilities.